8 great places to buy ice cream in Dorset

 Flavours: Using techniques and flavours from Sicily, Lollipop Gelato serves authentic Italian ice cream with whimsical names such 'Berry Poppins' and 'Tira-Miss-You'.
 The parlour is notorious for its ice cream topped waffles with all of the trimmings and there's ten vegan gelato flavours available too.

 Flavours: Giggi Gelateria sells a range of tasty ice creams, milkshakes, waffles and more with ingredients supplied by local producers.
 Owner Luigi Bray grew up in Italy and sources his ideas from old family recipes.
-The ice cream is displayed in colourful and inviting rows and flavours include banoffee pie, cheesecake, peanut but, Crunchie and Christmas pudding.
+The ice cream is displayed in colourful and inviting rows and flavours include banoffee pie, cheesecake, peanut butter, Crunchie and Christmas pudding.

 Where can I find it?
 Finley's Cafe can be found right next to Lulworth Cove.
 It's an ideal spot to cool off with an ice cream after a hot summer's day spent swimming and sunbathing.